learn-co-curriculum/git-basics-readme/README.md

 like our home directory or our desktop, into a `git` repository accidentally.
 Make sure you only type `git init` within the directory you want `git` to track.
-Whenever you make a change to a file or create a new file, you can check the status of these changes with with `git status`.
+Whenever you make a change to a file or create a new file, you can check the status of these changes with `git status`.
 When you're ready to keep track of changes, you can add them individually with the `git add <filename or path>` command, or collectively with the `git add .` command.
 Once your changes have been added, use `git commit -m`